Neural Networks and Deep Learning

 Registration

-To attend the lectures and receive notifications about any change on course lectures,
+To access the channel of the lectures and receive notifications about any change on course lectures,

-the third module covers practical and implementation issues.
+- The fourth module (30 hours) covers practical and implementation issues.

 Part I: Theoretical Foundations